Arcimiendar/radiostation_dll/README.md

 Set level of noise that will be added to receive sound
 #### Arguments
 `float level` - level of the noise.
 It's equal to 2 by default.
-If noise == 0 than noise disappears.
+If level == 0 than noise disappears.
 Recommended range of usage is [0..2]
 #### Example
 `set_noise_level(1.)`